arielzn/arielzn.github.io/_posts/2016-10-05-git-commands.markdown

 $ git config --global --unset-all user.email
 ```

-Then you will have to set your specific identity to every repository you previously had
+Afterwards, you will have to set your specific identity for every repository you had
 (and every new one you clone).
 To set the desired one for each repo do